St. Peter Cathedral (Erie, Pennsylvania): Cathedral exterior

+Facade

 The cathedral is Gothic Revival in the French Victorian tradition called Second Empire.
 Much of the stone for the foundation came from dismantling the locks of the Erie Extension Canal, which closed in 1871.
-The exterior consists of red sandstone from Medina, New York, and white sandstone trim from Amherst, Ohio, and Mercer County, Pennsylvania.
+The exterior consists of red sandstone from Medina, New York.
+The white sandstone trim is from Amherst, Ohio, and Mercer County, Pennsylvania.

+Carved onto the marble at the front of the church is the seal to the Diocese of Erie.
+The coats of arms of Pope Leo XIII and Bishop Mullen are on the right; on the left are the coat of arms of Pope John Paul II and Bishop Donald Walter Trautman.

+Towers

-The central bell tower stands 265 ft tall, while twin Norman style towers at 150 ft each bracket the central tower.
-The bell tower contains a chime of twelve bells weighing 14 tons cast in 1903 by the Andrew Meneely Bell Foundry of West Troy, New York.
-The E. Howard Clock Company of Boston, New York, and Chicago, installed the clock in the tower, also in 1903.
+The central bell tower stands 265 ft tall The two Norman style towers are 150 ft each.
+The bell tower contains a chime of twelve bells weighing 14 tons, cast in 1903 by the Andrew Meneely Bell Foundry of West Troy, New York.
+The E. Howard Clock Company of Boston installed the clock in the tower later that year.

-The stained glass in the sanctuary and transept was installed by the Franz Mayer firm of Munich, Germany, and includes depictions of the Annunciation, the Birth of Jesus, the Crucifixion, the Resurrection, the Ascension, and the Second Coming.
-Large side windows show the Conferral of Keys to Saint Peter and Jesus' supper at the house of the Publican.
-There are also stained glass windows of the Life of St. Peter and four of the Western Doctors of the Church.
-Renovations in 1992-1993 included the resetting of all the stained glass and the installation of many glass prisms to refocus sunlight into the interior.

-The cathedral organ, which expresses a great variety of organ timbres in the French tradition, was built by Casavant Frères of Montreal, Quebec, Canada, and installed in 1977.
-Additions were made in 1999.
-It is the third instrument since the building was built.